faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 Xcode is by default setup so that only DSYM files are generated for Release builds, and not for Debug builds.

 The reason why Debug builds just use the application binary with all the debug information built in is that the information is always available and consistent with the rest of the binary.
-However it makes the binary much larger and allows reverse engineers to peek into your binary quite easily as if you had published the source code together with the program.
+However it makes the binary much larger and allows reverse engineers to peek into our binary quite easily as if we had published the source code together with the program.

 ## Build Settings

-From Xcode, in your build settings, searching for "Debug Information Format" we see the following settings:
+From Xcode, in our build settings, searching for "Debug Information Format" we see the following settings:

 Setting|Meaning|Usually set for target
 --|--|--
 DWARF|Debugging information built into the binary itself|Debug DWARF with dSYM File|We get an extra file also generated with symbols|Release

-In the default setup, if you run your debug binary on your device, launching it from the app icon itself then if it were to crash you would not have any symbols in the crash report.
+In the default setup, if we run our debug binary on our device, launching it from the app icon itself then if it were to crash we would not have any symbols in the crash report.
 This confuses many people.

-Whilst you may have all the source code for your program, and DWARF data in the crashed binary, ReportCrash crash reporter only looks for DSYM files on your Mac in order to perform symbolification.
+Whilst we may have all the source code for our program, and DWARF data in the crashed binary, ReportCrash crash reporter only looks for DSYM files on our Mac in order to perform symbolification.

 To avoid this problem, the sample app `icdab_planets` has been configured to have `DWARF with dSYM File` set for both debug and release targets.